guidou44/ComputerMonitoring/README.md

 ## Usage

+### EmailReports and PackageCapture

 - Only works with windows
 - Needs to be run as Administrator because of the higher privileges needed to access MSAcpi_ThermalZone
-- you need to add a ReporterConfiguration.xml file with your emails and credentials.
+- you need to add a ReporterConfiguration.xml file with your emails and credentials in directory [Configuration](ComputerRessourcesMonitoring\Configuration).
 (Otherwise, email notification for packet exchange wont work).
 It should look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>